Skreamzz/Ishwikiclone/Upgrading-to-a-new-release.md

 is overly complicated when it comes to iSH, since iSH is its own kernel.
 It can be entirely ignored.

+Your first step before upgrading to a new release should be to consider making a [backup](Making-a-backup) in case something goes wrong.

 ### Latest is not always best in the iSH case

 When upgrading, it is often tempting to go for the latest release.
 In the case of iSH a bit of